 Hello.
-This is The Daily Bone and I’m your observant doggie reporter Chester L. W. Stephens.
+This is The Daily Bone and I’m your observant doggie reporter Chester L. W. Spaniel.

 I did bit of birdie watching today.
 We have a window feeder that has one-way mirrors inside, so that we can see the birdies, but they can’t see us.
 Over the years I have learned not to bark at the nice birdies who visit the feeder.
 I think that's quite an accomplishment for a birdie hunting doggie like me!

 At different times of the year, we see different types of birdies.
 In winter we get juncos, starlings, the occasional downy woodpecker, and house sparrows.
 Spring brings mourning doves, grackles, and house sparrows.
 In summer we get purple finches, gold finches, and house sparrows.
 In Fall there are cardinals and house sparrows.

 |As a matter of fact, here’s a house sparrow right now!|